j3soon/omni-3dgs-extension/README.md

 This project focuses on the simplest integration of various 3DGS renderers with Omniverse by intentionally decoupling the renderer backend from the Omniverse extension.
 This design enables easy future integration of advanced 3DGS renderers that use representations incompatible with Vanilla Gaussian Splatting, such as [Compact 3DGS](https://maincold2.github.io/c3dgs/), [Octree-GS](https://city-super.github.io/octree-gs/), and others.
 This allows for rapid prototyping without the need of standardizing the representation of 3DGS.

 It is worth noting that advanced usages, such as those (shadows, reflections, refractions) proposed in [a talk from GTC Spring 2023](https://www.nvidia.com/en-us/on-demand/session/gtcspring23-s52163/), are out of scope of this project.
 The formal way to integrate 3DGS with Omniverse may need to somehow standardize the representation of 3DGS, and refer to methods such as [3DGUT](https://research.nvidia.com/labs/toronto-ai/3DGUT/) and [3DGRT](https://gaussiantracer.github.io/).

+**2025/06 Update**: If you are only using VanillaGS and don't need custom 3DGS backend support, we now have an official (beta) feature that allows [converting PLY files to special USDZ files](https://github.com/nv-tlabs/3dgrut?tab=readme-ov-file#converting-ply-files-to-usdz) and can be used directly in Omniverse Kit (or Isaac Sim).
+See [3DGRUT's Exporting USDZ for use in Omniverse and Isaac Sim](https://github.com/nv-tlabs/3dgrut?tab=readme-ov-file#exporting-usdz-for-use-in-omniverse-and-isaac-sim) for more details.

 This project originated as a feature branch of the [j3soon/omni-nerf-extension](https://github.com/j3soon/omni-nerf-extension).
 However, the branch has diverged significantly and we decided to maintain this project separately.
 Key differences include: